Oil & gas: area of practice

 - The ability to analyse projects and transactions from different perspectives.

 - An appreciation of each party’s concerns and objectives.

 - The ability to work methodically and manage a diverse workload.

 - Banking and finance.

-NIKHIL MARKANDAY is a partner in the corporate projects group at ASHURST LLP.
-He graduated with a degree in law from UCL in 2000.
+JULIA DERRICK is a partner in the projects (energy & resources) group at ASHURST LLP.
+She graduated with a degree in geography from the University of Edinburgh in 2003.